calaldees/blog/optimisations.md

     * Makes notes when you read non-fiction
         * review your notes
     * Have more than one career plan/path/skill-set
-        * Never be in a position where you are locked into a job you hate because you think you cant do anything else.
+        * Never be in a position where you are locked into a job you hate because you think you can't do anything else.
 This perception will boost mental health
         * If one career does not go to plan, you have another.
 Limits the sense of failure.
-        * The world _will_ change in your working lifetime
+        * The world _will_ change in your working lifetime because the world is constantly changing
+    * Understand the concept of _Compound Interest_ (in all aspects of life not just financially)